madetech/G1-Spikes/5:Wagtail_Query_Extension/Supporting_Documents/Wagtail_Spike_5_Code_Changes.md

     filter_backends = [ServiceFilter] + PagesAPIViewSet.filter_backends
 ```

-Now, we will need to instruct our main testSite to use our `ServiceAPISet`.
-To do this, we will update our services endpoint in `testSite/api.py` like so:
+Then we will tell our testSite to use our `ServiceAPISet` instead of `PagesAPISet` by updating our services endpoint in `testSite/api.py` like so:

 ```Python
 # testSite/testSite/api.py